 Exposure to asbestos is another risk factor for lung cancer.
 Cigarette smokers who are exposed to asbestos develop lung cancer at an extremely high rate.
 There is a 90-fold increase compared with unexposed individuals.
-Exposure to asbestos is also a major risk factor for the development of mesothelioma (see discussion of this cancer in the following chapter).
+Exposure to asbestos is also a major risk factor for the development of mesothelioma (see discussion of this cancer in the chapter on small cell lung cancer).

 Radioactive Dust and Radon Exposure

 Uranium miners who have been exposed to radioactive dust and radon gas also have an increased incidence of lung cancer.
 Although there has been some controversy about the risk posed by exposure to residential radon gas, a study conducted in Sweden showed an increased incidence of lung cancer in individuals who were exposed to a high level of radon in their homes.
 Ten percent of lung cancer cases appear to be associated with radon exposure.